-The Company recorded the compensations to employees and to directors and supervisors for the year ended December 31, 2017 in amount of NT\$18,865 thousand and NT\$10,300 thousand, respectively.
-Employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2016 in amount of NT\$18,100 thousand and NT\$10,300 thousand, respectively.
-The aforementioned employees' compensation and remuneration to directors and supervisors for the year ended December 31, 2017 were estimated based on post-tax net income of the period and recognized as salary expenses.
-The number of stocks distributed as employees' compensation, if any, shall be calculated based on the closing price one day earlier than the date of shareholders' meeting and considered the impacts of ex-right/ex-dividend.
+For the year ended December 31, 2018, the Company recorded the compensations to employees and to directors in amount of NT\$21,527 thousand and NT\$10,300 thousand, respectively.
+While, employees' compensation and remuneration to directors for the year ended December 31, 2017 amounted of NT\$18,865 thousand and NT\$10,300 thousand, respectively.
+The aforementioned employees' compensation and remuneration were estimated based on post-tax net income of the period and recognized as salary expenses.
+The number of stocks distributed as employees' compensation, if any, shall be calculated based on the closing price one day earlier than the date of shareholders' meeting and considered the impacts of ex-right/exdividend.